 Zurich Pride Festival takes place every June, with four days of special events and parties, as well as the Parade itself.

 Both Zurich airport and railway station are the largest and busiest in the country.
-Getting to and from the airport is straightforward, with a well-connected network of trains, municipal buses, inter-city coach transport, taxis and good parking.
+Getting to and from the airport is straightforward, with a well-connected network of trains, trams, municipal buses, inter-city coach transport, taxis and good parking.

 Swiss CFF rail company trains go to the airport, with all trains running via the Hauptbahnhof (Zurich’s main train station), and from there to the rest of Switzerland and Europe.
 Trains and trams to Zurich city centre cost CHF 6.60 while taxis cost in the region of CHF 60-70.

 There are frequent municipal bus connections from the airport to the city centre, and to surrounding suburbs and other towns in the region.
-A municipal bus takes you from the airport to the city centre in one hour.
-The ticket price is CHF6.

 The best option is to put your faith in Zurich’s public transport system, the VBZ.
 It covers the whole city, is efficient, reliable and cost effective, rather than relying on taxis which are expensive.